 Visit The Elderly

-The group who is volunteering in the Dominican Republic went to visit a local retirement home and spent the day giving of their time and their smiles.
+The group who is volunteering in the Dominican Republic went to visit a local retirement home and spent the day giving their time (and their smiles).

 Whitney said, "We got to visit the old folk's home today and this cutie just wanted to hold my hand.
 Raphael stole my heart."